 I turf the cat off the spare bed and steal the blanket, throwing it over my head like a multicoloured woolly batman cape and dramatically swoosh down the stairs, still shivering.
 The cat, unimpressed, responds by jumping back into the exact same spot, now invitingly free of blanket, and proceeds to shed a thousand black cat hairs onto the previously clean, white duvet cover.

 “Shit”.
 This is my expletive of choice for situations where the temperature of my wonky old house is below the temperature outdoors, which is usually daily during the winter.
-(Think I’m joking?
-Sadly I’m not).
-My kitchen averages a balmy seasonal temperature of around 9 degrees Celsius.
+Being a jumbly cottage with a sad lack of insulation, our kitchen averages a balmy seasonal temperature of between 4 and 9 degrees celsius.
+(It sometimes gets up to 15C with the heating on all day!)
 20 jumpers indeed.
+We go out in the snow to warm up!
 I flick the kettle on, direct a vague mind-meld at it to get it to boil quicker, and do a strange sort of hopping dance around the kitchen whilst attempting to find foodstuffs which are a) quick and b) meltingly hot.
 Failing in this, I shove 2 slices of toast in and swear at them to hurry up and get warm.

 The heating comes on.